 A strange thing happened to me in Spring 2015.
 My friend was giving a concert in a bar in Barcelona, and several of our mutual friends were in attendance.
-There was one, a notorious playboy and party-goer, who I hadn’t seen for well over a year.
-Rumour had it that he had recently split with his girlfriend, prompting me to imagine he was raising all kinds of hell… but when I asked him what he’d been up to he looked sheepish, before he reluctantly admitted, that he had “you know, been taking it easy, playing a lot of Dungeons & Dragons”.
+There was one, a notorious party animal, who I hadn’t seen for well over a year.
+Rumour had it that he had recently split with his girlfriend, prompting me to imagine he was raising all kinds of hell… but when I asked him what he’d been up to he looked sheepish, before he reluctantly admitted, that he had: “you know, been taking it easy…. playing a lot of Dungeons & Dragons”.

 “Dungeons and Dragons???”
 I nearly spit my beer over him.
-“I fucking love Dungeons & Dragons!”
+“I f*cking love Dungeons & Dragons!”
 In fact I’d almost forgotten about the existence of this ancient past time that formed such an important part of my youth, but one which I’d left behind aged 18, when I left school to go to University, in the process transforming myself from nerdy gamer into urbane young hedonist.
 The truth was that I enjoyed my post-Dungeons & Dragons world much too much to miss it.
-My new lifestyle, which by virtue of extensive work-dodging stints in Poland and Spain continued right into my mid-30s, was full of beautiful girls, wild nights out and exotic travels.
-With so many “real world” interactions and adventures, I guess I hardly needed to supplement them with imaginary ones.
+My new lifestyle, which by virtue of extensive work-dodging stints in Poland and Spain continued right into my mid-30s, was full of wild nights out and exotic travels and with so many real world adventures, I guess I hardly needed to supplement them with imaginary ones.

 So I’m back playing D&D… but why write a blog about it?